Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the case of the example I gave you.
-We ended up with the following set, starting with one and adding by 7 per value.
+In the case of the example I gave you, we ended up with the following set, starting with one and adding by 7 per value.

 <br /><br />